Llama1412/unraid-templates/README.md

-# unraid-templates
+# Llama's Private unRAID templates.
-A repository for my unRAID templates.
-Most of these will not work since they rely on a locally hosted repository.
+A repository for use with my unRAID server.
+These templates are designed to work with my locally hosted Docker repository, so may or may not work for external users.